JelteF/derive_more/doc/error.md

 ## When and how does it derive `backtrace()`?

-1. It's a struct/variant with named fields and one is the fields is called `backtrace`.
+1. It's a struct/variant with named fields and one of the fields is called `backtrace`.
 Then it would return that field as the `backtrace`.
 2. It's a tuple struct/variant and the type of exactly one of the fields is called `Backtrace`.
 Then it would return that field as the `backtrace`.